lightning/bolts/02-peer-protocol.md

     its commitment transaction, it cannot pay the fee for the updated local or remote transaction at the current `feerate_per_kw` while maintaining its channel reserve.
+  - SHOULD NOT offer a combination of `amount_msat`, `cltv_expiry`, `hold_fee_rate_day` and `hold_fee_discount` such that the remote node cannot pay the hold fee for the longest possible hold duration.
+The longest possible hold duration is the `cltv_expiry` delta in blocks multiplied by ten minutes.
+This must also take into account all currently outstanding htlcs.
+  - SHOULD NOT offer a `hold_fee_discount` that it cannot pay for.
+This must also take into account all currently outstanding htlcs.
   - MUST offer `amount_msat` greater than 0.
   - MUST NOT offer `amount_msat` below the receiving node's `htlc_minimum_msat`
   - MUST set `cltv_expiry` less than 500000000.